 I just find it interesting that Alex ends up taking almost an entire segment on the show to rant about this story, which is honestly tragic, but definitely doesn't seem like something that needs to be front and center of the show's news that day.

-Personally, I'm opposed to all acts of police violence, but I don't think a story like this actually ranks as important news for a number of reasons.
+Personally, I'm opposed to all acts of police violence, but I don't think like a story like this actually ranks as important news for a number of reasons.

 The first is that even from Alex's headline, you can tell that the city council person is upset about this event and is pushing to take appropriate steps to address the issue.

-Can see unacceptable behavior from the police, but you can also almost be certain that the victim is going to win a civil suit and have some kind of restitution.
+In this instance, you can see unacceptable behavior from the police, but you can also almost be certain that the victim is going to win a civil suit and have some kind of restitution.

 And that's exactly what did end up happening when they settled a claim against the cops who shot their dogs for $320,000.

-Even this story that came out in the morning call about this shooting prior to this episode that Alex is recording quotes another cop who quote said he wanted the family to know that constables carry up to $500,000 in liability insurance.
+Even this story that came out in the morning call about this shooting prior to this episode that Alex is recording quotes another cop who, quote, said he wanted the family to know that constables carry up to $500,000 in liability insurance.

 Quote, we're walking cash cows for a good lawyer, he said.